 Laos has strong political links with Vietnam.
 The 1977 Treaty of Friendship and Cooperation between Laos and Vietnam covers defense arrangements, delineation of the border and Vietnamese economic assistance to Laos.
 Other important bilateral partners are China and Thailand.

 Culture (ethnicity, living custom, religious belief, special tradition and festival, etc.)

 The official language is Lao, a tonal language similar to Thai.
 Among younger Lao, English is now the most widely-spoken second language.

-Lao people may show shyness with strangers and rarely initiate a conversation with someone they do not know, except, perhaps, if they wish to practice their English.
+Laotians are truly people of heart.
+They may show shyness with strangers and rarely initiate a conversation with someone they do not know, except, perhaps, if they wish to practice their English.
 Laotian tends to keep more physical distance from each other than Westerners.
 However, if comfortable with you, a Lao person will touch you a lot, especially among women.

 Without no coastline border, Laos' weather is relatively straight-forward compared to most of Asia.
 The temperatures average high, ranging from 15°C to the mid-30s throughout the year.